Home

 Comprehension

 In addition to building and using background knowledge you can introduce your child to a range of other reading strategies such as asking questions, visualising, inferring and summarising, to help deepen their understanding of what they are reading.
 Good readers learn when and how to use these strategies and apply them automatically as required.
 When using reading strategies effectively, readers are not just thinking about what they are reading, but also about what they are learning.
 They think more deeply and critically about the text, developing deeper insights based on information presented in the text and building up their store of knowledge which can then be used in other areas of their life.
+Here are some examples of activities you can do with your child to help develop their reading comprehension skills.

 You can find more details about helping your child improve reading skills in the following documents: